-Tom Ford provided for No Time to Die what they do best, a midnight blue dinner suit.
-This Shelton-model single-button dinner suit is most reminiscent of what Craig wears in Quantum of Solace, with a nontraditionally pick-stitched shawl collar, jetted pockets, gauntlet (turnback) cuffs and covered buttons, all trimmed in black silk satin.
+Tom Ford provided for No Time to Die what they do best, a dinner suit.
+This black Atticus-model single-button dinner suit is, apart from the colour, most reminiscent of what Craig wears in Quantum of Solace, with a nontraditionally pick-stitched shawl collar, jetted pockets, gauntlet (turnback) cuffs and covered buttons, all trimmed in black silk satin.
 Like the Skyfall dinner jacket, this one has a single vent.

 The shawl collar has a straight buttonhole like Craig’s dinner suit in Quantum of Solace has, but the buttonhole is angled upwards towards the shoulder.

 He wears a white shirt from Tom Ford with a pique cotton front (and maybe other pique areas or an entirely textured cotton shirt).
 It has a point collar, “Dr. No” cocktail cuffs, a plain (French) front with mother-of-pearl buttons.
 The black bow tie is a slim batwing.
-He wears a folded white pocket square.
+He wears a folded white pocket square and black braces.